 There are various facilities for showers; outside solar-powered showers & private bathrooms - usually rustic.
 Heating and hot water are available but the solar boiler and panels are not always operational.
 Be advised that it is a good idea to help cutting, gathering and storing wood for the heaters, fireplaces and so on.

-There is a place with WiFi in the village and if you would like to use it, arrange it with your host.
+There are various locations with WiFi in the village and if you would like to use it, arrange it with your host.
 Mobile reception is patchy - usually in front of the houses facing the other side of the valley.

 When approaching any dwelling on the mountain, make your presence known by clapping or calling.

-Please do not enter houses especially when they look deserted and keep an eye open for land that has been cultivated, where plants might be growing that shouldn't be trod on.
+Please do not enter houses especially when they look deserted and keep an eye open for land that has been cultivated so you don't accidentaly destroy a garden.

 Zonca is generally a very quiet place and we respect the silence.
-If you have electronic equipment please don’t turn the volume up unless the occasion merits it (like when we are in the music room...).
+Please keep the volume down unless the occasion merits it (like when we are in the music room...).